-The Wasatch Frontier Emerging Small Countries Fund fell -4.52% in a disappointing first quarter of 2015.
-The Fund also underperformed the MSCI Frontier Emerging Markets Index, which lost -2.42%.
+The Wasatch Frontier Emerging Small Countries Fund gained 0.68% in the second quarter of 2015 and outperformed the MSCI Frontier Emerging Markets Index, which retreated -1.18%.

 Details of the Quarter